kimbilaontoast/kimbilaontoast.github.io/_posts/2025-06-13-vim-git-won-war.md

   - open-source
 ---

-It's been said to me that monk's shouldn't write.
+It's been said to me that monks shouldn't write.
 Well, I think that's baloney.

 If writing is in your blood, why not embrace it as part of the spiritual path?
 It can be an amazing ally.
 Writing has enabled me to share and commune with people, to clarify my mind, and to inspire myself and others on this journey.